 - on Principles, year 0230 – the first Christian treatise on systematic theology

-He referred to the conduct of Christians to be the best advocates of their faith.
-And that it is a disgrace to mankind that some think more thoughtlessly than a worm.
+He referred to Christians’ conduct as the best advocates of their faith.
+And that it is a disgrace to humanity that some think more thoughtlessly than a worm.
 The worm prepares for his death by building himself a silken coffin.
-Not that he may disappear into it, but that he may revive into an airy butterfly life.
+Not that he may disappear into it, but he may revive into an airy butterfly life.

 What did Origen believe about the Trinity?

-Origen believed about the Trinity that God remains unknowable in His being, but reveals Himself in a mysterious way to those who are worthy to see Him.
-The economy and also the descent of the Holy Trinity to creatures will always be fulfilled by theology.
+Origen believed about the Trinity that God remains unknowable in His being but reveals Himself mysteriously to those who are worthy to see Him.
+Theology will always fulfill the economy and the Holy Trinity’s descent into creatures.
 Which is also the mystery of the being of the Persons of the Trinity and will never be penetrated by the mind.
 Yet uncreated energies and divine being The difference between divine energies.
-Which are also the radiance of the glory of the Trinity, and divine being is the corresponding difference between economy and divine theology.
+The corresponding difference between economy and divine theology is also the radiance of the glory of the Trinity and divine being.

 What is the theology of Origen?

 Origen’s theology demonstrates that science is not meant to justify the existence of religion.
 Science only confirms certain truths of divine revelation.
-The laws of science are valid to the extent that they are expressions of the eternal laws that God has given for the good order of the universe.
-Science adds nothing to these laws, its results being only a succession of arrangements of discoveries based on what exists in nature.
+The laws of science are valid to the extent that they are expressions of the eternal laws God has given for the excellent order of the universe.
+Science adds nothing to these laws; its results are only a succession of arrangements of discoveries based on what exists in nature.

-Christian theology, true and full theology, is the official theology of the Church.
-It is true that in practice it is thought out and formulated by certain persons.
-By individuals, great theologians, theological geniuses, inspired and assisted by the Holy Spirit.
+Authentic and complete Christian theology is the official theology of the Church.
+In practice, it is thought out and formulated by certain persons.
+By individuals, great theologians, and theological geniuses inspired and assisted by the Holy Spirit.
 But the idea of truth and its guarantee belongs exclusively to the Holy Spirit in the space of the Church.
-And the credit of the theologian is only the formulation, that is, the expression of the truth received in a personal understanding and exposition, with real effort and success.
+And the credit of the theologian is only the formulation, that is, the expression of the truth received in a personal understanding and exposition, with genuine effort and success.

 Key Verse related to Origen

-“Those who believe the Author of Nature to be also the Author of Scripture must expect to find in Scripture the same sorts of difficulties that they find in Nature.”
+“Those who believe the Author of Nature to be also the Author of Scripture must expect to find the same difficulties that they find in Nature.”

 Was Origen a man of contradictions?

 Origen of Alexandria, Pseudo-Dionysius, and Maxim, going beyond the polemic against heretics, had already revealed systems of theological thought.
 The system found in St. John Damascene is very different.
-It is not a new creation, but primarily a textbook that would serve as such during an entire period of the Byzantine Middle Ages.
+It is not a new creation but primarily a textbook that would serve as such during the Byzantine Middle Ages.

-During his lifetime, Origen was the most amazing sign of contradiction in the history of Christian thought.
-Of course, no one denied the greatness of his genius and the extent of his influence: the nickname Adamantios, the man of steel or diamond, etymologically the Untamed was certainly given to him very soon after his death.
+During his lifetime, Origen was the most fantastic sign of contradiction in the history of Christian thought.
+Of course, no one denied the greatness of his genius and the extent of his influence: the nickname Adamantios, the man of steel or diamond, etymologically the Untamed, was undoubtedly given to him very soon after his death.
 Eusebius even tells us that he wore it even during his lifetime.

-The Fountain of Knowledge, Damaschin’s main work, comprising a dialectic, a catalog of heresies, and an accurate Exposition of the Christian faith, is above all a handy summary of patristic theology.
+The Fountain of Knowledge, Damaschin’s main work, comprising a debate, a catalog of heresies, and an accurate Exposition of the Christian faith, is a handy summary of patristic theology.

 The Hexapla of Origen

-In his discussions with the Jews, Origen came to know more about those ancient-testamentary passages that differ between the Hebrew text and the Septuagint text.
-To be able to bring out the Greek text in its most authentic version, Origen tried to parallel all the Greek versions in use at the time with the Hebrew text.
+In his discussions with the Jews, Origen learned more about those ancient-testamentary passages that differ between the Hebrew text and the Septuagint text.
+To bring out the Greek text in its most authentic version, Origen tried to parallel all the Greek versions in use at the time with the Hebrew text.

 The Hebrew text used by Origen is the second-century Palestinian Hebrew text, earlier than the Masoretic Text, which appeared several centuries later.

 Origen of Alexandria himself will not undress it, officiating, so to speak, in the temple of theology.
-For a philosopher by frequenting the ancients, he is also modern, and in the age, modernity was more precisely determined by the Christian transfiguration of traditional thought or, by its absorption into the structures of Christian spirituality.
+As a philosopher, by frequenting the ancients, he is also modern.
+In the age, modernity was more precisely determined by the Christian transfiguration of traditional thought or by its absorption into the structures of Christian spirituality.

-Origenist the-metaphysics has its origins in Plotinus and Origen who bring with them a symbol of the great cut between ancient and modern in the age.
-Both hearers of Ammonius Sakkas, a neo-Platonist with the reputation of another Socrates, following much the same style of wisdom and learning, Plotinus was to be the last great ancient philosopher, while Origen, the first great Christian philosopher.
+Origenist the-metaphysics originates in Plotinus and Origen, who symbolize the great cut between the ancient and modern ages.
+Both hearers of Ammonius Sakkas, a neo-Platonist with the reputation of another Socrates, following much the same style of wisdom and learning, Plotinus was to be the last great ancient philosopher.
+At the same time, Origen was the first great Christian philosopher.
 Together they would have agreed to keep the opinions of Ammonius secret.

 Of all the traditional Greek philosophies, only Platonism was to pass into a neo-Platonism as a reconstruction.
-Rather of discontinuity than of prolongation, or, at any rate, not of epigenetic continuity.
-Neo-Pythagoreanism, Neo-Aristotelianism are too asthenic and too far removed in value.
+Instead of discontinuity than prolongation, or, at any rate, not epigenetic continuity.
+Neo-Pythagoreanism and Neo-Aristotelianism are too asthenic and too far removed in value.
 From the primary forms to be at all representative and concurrent.

 3 Surprising Facts about Origen

-Some people claim, however, that Origen’s teachings were not quite right.
+Some people claim that Origen’s teachings needed to be more right.
 Because we often hear and read admiring pleadings about Origen.
 A great ascetic and one of the most redoubtable heretical theologians.
-Who is often quoted by many modern Orthodox theologians who are opposed to patristic literature but are very friendly to Protestant literature?
+Who is frequently quoted by many modern Orthodox theologians who oppose patristic literature but are very friendly to Protestant literature?
 But also because Origen’s ideas are found in the thinking of many Christians, intellectuals or not.